calliope-project/calliope/doc/user/configuration.rst

 ..
 Warning::

-   There must always be at least one location at level 1, because balancing of supply and demand takes place between level 1 locations only (this will be improved in the future).
+   There must always be at least one location at level 1, because balancing of supply and demand takes place between level 1 locations only.

 .. _transmission_links: